Experimental COVID-19 vaccine is put to its biggest test

 The move to restart the national pastime ran into trouble just five days into the long-delayed season: Two major league baseball games scheduled for Monday night were called off as the Miami Marlins coped with an outbreak — the Marlins’ home opener against the Baltimore Orioles, and the New York Yankees’ game in Philadelphia, where the Marlins used the clubhouse over the weekend.

-As for relief from the economic damage done by the virus, Republicans on Capitol Hill planned to roll out a $1 trillion package that could include a new round of $1,200 stimulus checks but reduce the extra $600 a week in federal unemployment benefits that are expiring for millions of Americans this week.
+As for relief from the economic damage done by the virus, Republicans on Capitol Hill rolled out a $1 trillion package that includes another round of $1,200 direct payments but reduces the extra $600 a week in federal unemployment benefits that expire for millions of Americans on Friday.
+Republicans proposed $200 a week, saying the generous bump discourages people from returning to work.
+Democrats call the added benefits a lifeline for those who have lost their jobs.

+Treasury Secretary Steven Mnuchin and White House chief of staff Mark Meadows worked through the weekend on the GOP proposal and have agreed to negotiate with House Speaker Nancy Pelosi and Democratic Senate leader Chuck Schumer.
+House Democrats passed a $3 trillion relief package a couple of months ago.

-Scientists set speed records getting a made-from-scratch vaccine into massive testing just months after the coronavirus emerged.
+Scientists set speed records getting vaccines into massive testing just months after the coronavirus emerged.
 But they stressed that the public shouldn’t fear that anyone is cutting corners.

-“This is a significant milestone,” NIH Director Francis Collins said after the very first test injection was given, at 6:45 a.m. in Savannah, Georgia.
+“This is a significant milestone,” NIH Director Francis Collins said after the first test injection of Moderna’s vaccine was given, at 6:45 a.m. in Savannah, Georgia.
 “Yes, we’re going fast, but no, we are not going to compromise” on proving whether the vaccine is safe and effective.

 “We are focusing on speed because every day matters,” added Stephane Bancel, CEO of Massachusetts-based Moderna.